-Rent payments are due and payable in advance on the first day of each month at the Student Accounts Office in the University Administrative Building.
+Rent payments are due and payable in advance on the first day of each month at the Office of Student Accounts in the administrative building.
 Payments can also be made online.
 A late payment fee of \$25.00 will be charged if payment is not received by the due date.
 Your rent will be posted to your MyMav account each month.
 Residents are responsible for checking their MyMav account on a regular basis to view charges due.
 You will not be sent a bill in the mail.
 Failure to see the monthly rent posted to your MyMav account does not excuse you from your responsibility to make scheduled payments.
 Lessee is responsible to contact the University Housing if monthly rent does not appear in MyMav.
 In addition, failure to receive a salary, loan, grant, or scholarship from the University will not excuse you from rent payments.